-A Supreme Court case (2000 DA 64359) decided April of this year clarifies Article 3 Clause 2 of the Bankruptcy Act.
-In the case the debtor company, owned an international trademark: “Paolo Gucci.”
-The debtor filed bankruptcy in a New York court.
+A Supreme Court case (2000 DA 64359) decided in April of this year clarifies Article 3 Clause 2 of the Bankruptcy Act.
+In the case, the debtor company owned an international trademark: “Paolo Gucci.”
+The debtor filed for bankruptcy in a New York court.
 The company declared the trademark as one of the company assets.
 What complicates the matter even more is that the company declared their worldwide trademark as company assets, not only the U.S. declared value, but the worldwide value – yes, including, value calculated based on in Korea.

 The bankruptcy trustee sold the international rights to the “Paolo Gucci” name to an auction bidder.
 The bidder-plaintiff asserted his rights to the name not only in the U.S., but in Korea.
 The bidder-plaintiff asserted in a Korean court that it should also own the rights in Korea.

-Now the problem, the Korean trademark was owner, clearly prior to the bankruptcy, by a Korean- company who asserted that the foreign bankruptcy holding is not enforceable in Korea because this Article 3 Clause 2 of the Bankruptcy Act.
+Now the problem, the Korean trademark was owned, clearly prior to the bankruptcy, by a Korean- company that asserted that the foreign bankruptcy holding is not enforceable in Korea because this Article 3 Clause 2 of the Bankruptcy Act.